quoth-le-corbeau/pycharm_black_magic/README.md

 see: https://stackoverflow.com/questions/71594141/modulenotfounderror-happening-in-vscode-but-not-in-pycharm

+for explanation although this solution does not seem to work

 - works_everywhere
 simply solves the puzzle in a python script.
 To demonstrate that this (non-root level) directory has been added to the PYTHONPATH (trivial though this is) a helper module is used to show that this import does work.